learn-co-curriculum/dsc-project-slide-design/README.md

 - [ ] **Be Purposeful**.
 The visualization must be relevant to the analysis and fit into the narrative of the presentation.
 The most **important** part of the visualization should be highlighted.
 Is this one group different from the others?
 Where does this model _not_ perform well?
 - [ ] **Be Appropriately Labeled**.
 Each visualization should have a title, a legend, and labeled axes.
 - [ ] **Have Readable Numbers**.
 Dollars should have a $ in front of them.
-Percents should be formated as 50% rather than 0.5.
+Percents should be formatted as 50% rather than 0.5.
 Scientific notation has no business on 99% of data visualizations, especially in presentations.
 - [ ] **Have Readable Text**.
 Text should be large enough to read and not overlap with other text.
-All text should be _meaningful_ and _immediately understandable_ by your audence, so the axis label should read "House Sale Price" rather than "salesprice" - **no variable names with CamelCase or underscores!**
+All text should be _meaningful_ and _immediately understandable_ by your audience, so the axis label should read "House Sale Price" rather than "salesprice" - **no variable names with CamelCase or underscores!**
 - [ ] **Be Saved to File**.
 Using a screenshot can produce fuzzy and grainy resolution if the image needs to scaled.
 Instead, use `savefig` or whichever appropriate command to save your images directly from your notebook.

 For further reading on what makes a great data visualization, David McCandless also provides a great [recommended reading list](https://informationisbeautiful.net/visualizations/dataviz-books/) of data visualization books.